THE REBELLIOUS WOMEN OF WIMBLEDON

 We’re here tonight to talk about the cause of women.

 Quite simply, we’re here to change the world.’

-Centring on the remarkable story of Wimbledon residents Rose Lamartine Yates and Edith Begbie, this new play is an impassioned, unsentimental and sharp-witted tribute to the Suffragette cause in this centenary year.
+Centring on the remarkable story of Wimbledon residents Rose Lamartine Yates and Edith Begbie, this new play was an impassioned, unsentimental and sharp-witted tribute to the Suffragette cause in the centenary year.